prajeet1000/KOPS/aws/SFTP server.md

 # Setting up an SFTP Server on Ubuntu
 ## Prerequisites
-Before starting, ensure you have:
+Before starting, ensure we have:
 A machine running Ubuntu (version 18.04 or later is recommended for the best compatibility) SSH installed on your Ubuntu machine.
 This is usually pre-installed on most Ubuntu distributions.
 Sudo privileges or root access to the Ubuntu machine